10 Best Dividend Growth Stocks for December 2025

 Key Catalysts

-- Expansion into emerging markets
+- Cross-border transaction growth in emerging markets

-- Investment in cybersecurity and fraud prevention
+- Cybersecurity and fraud prevention services expansion

 Risk Factors

-- High leverage and debt levels
+- High leverage and debt service obligations

 | Metric | Value |